 Additional graduate level education may substitute for required experience, to the extent permitted by the JHU equivalency formula.

-Five to seven years of fundraising experience is required, preferably in a higher education environment.
+Five to seven years of fundraising experience, preferably in a higher education environment.

 Proficiency in the use of web-based applications, email usage, as well as Microsoft Office, specifically Word and Excel.

 Demonstrated ability to multi-task and function in a fast-paced environment; proven organizational skills and attention to detail.

 Must be a highly motivated, goal oriented, self-starter, and have excellent written, oral communication and interpersonal skills.

 Willingness to work a flex schedule including nights and weekends as required.